Leonard & Beryl Buck Foundation / Buck Family Fund

 - Success Rate: Not publicly disclosed

-- Decision Time: Varies by program; invitation-based process
+- Decision Time: Varies by programme; invitation-based process

 - Geographic Focus: Marin County, California only

 IMPORTANT NOTE: Despite the EIN 946485668 matching, this foundation's actual location is Marin County, California, not Saint Louis, Missouri.
-The Buck Trust exclusively serves Marin County organizations.
+The Buck Trust exclusively serves Marin County organisations.

 Contact Details